-The Committee next turns to the communicants’ allegation that the Party concerned failed to comply with article 6 of the Convention because the information was only made available at the Mochovce Information Centre, a two hour drive from Bratislava.
+The Committee next turns to the communicants’ allegation that the Party concerned failed to comply with article 6, paragraph 6, of the Convention because the information was only made available at the Mochovce Information Centre, a two hour drive from Bratislava.
 The communicants in particular criticize the Party concerned’s failure to provide them with an electronic copy of the information.
-While noting that providing access to the information relevant to the decision-making in a location two hours away from where a significant part of the public concerned resides could amount to non-compliance in another case, the Committee finds that it does not in itself lead to a finding of non-compliance in the present case.
-The Committee considers that the efforts of the Party concerned to give the public concerned access to examination of the relevant information should be assessed in a wholistic manner in the light of all the circumstances.
-In the present case, while criticizing before the Committee the Party concerned’s failure to make the information available electronically, the communicants have not demonstrated to the Committee that they actually ever made a clear request for the Party to provide the documentation in an electronic format.
-In these circumstances the Committee finds that the allegation that the Party concerned failed to comply with article 6, paragraph 6 of the Convention to be not sufficiently substantiated.
+In light of the fact that the communicants have not demonstrated to the Committee that they actually ever made a clear request for the Party concerned to provide the documentation in an electronic format, the Committee refrains from considering this allegation further.

 Requirement that requests for information by email have electronic signature